 Subject to a Permitted Variance, Fannie Mae also may acquire mortgage loans that have been underwritten by loan sellers' AUS.
 In order to be considered for an AUS Permitted Variance, a loan seller must demonstrate the robustness of its proprietary AUS system and its suitability for underwriting loans delivered to Fannie Mae.
-Before agreeing to acquire loans underwritten by a loan seller's AUS, Fannie Mae reviews the parameters and data elements that contributed to the evaluations and decisions of the AUS, and evaluates a significant portfolio of test loans and compare the AUS results to the evaluations of the same loans using DU.
+Before agreeing to acquire loans underwritten by a loan seller's AUS, Fannie Mae reviews the parameters and data elements that contributed to the evaluations and decisions of the AUS, and evaluates a significant portfolio of test loans and compares the AUS results to the evaluations of the same loans using DU.
 In addition, on a regular basis, Fannie Mae reviews loans delivered under a loan seller's AUS and submits them to a DU simulator to assist in evaluating the related risk.
 Based on this ongoing analysis Fannie Mae may make changes to the eligibility terms of Fannie Mae's AUS variance, including overlaying minimum credit limits, applying maximum LTV ratios or revoking a loan seller's ability to use the AUS.
-Other than a limited waiver of certain underwriting representations and warranties that is granted to a loan seller that sells an eligible mortgage underwritten with a permitted AUS, such loan seller must still make the full array of underwriting representations and warranties to Fannie Mae.
+Other than a limited waiver of enforcement of certain underwriting representations and warranties that is granted on an eligible mortgage underwritten with a permitted AUS, the full array of underwriting representations and warranties to Fannie Mae applies.

-During the period between January 1, 2021 and January 31, 2021, two loan sellers were permitted to deliver loans underwritten through the loan seller's proprietary AUS.
+During the period between March 1, 2021 and April 30, 2021, two loan sellers were permitted to deliver loans underwritten through the loan seller's proprietary AUS.
 In addition, Fannie Mae has authorized additional loan sellers to deliver loans to Fannie Mae that had been evaluated by Freddie Mac's Loan Prospector Advisor AUS.